 Email marketing is still one of the best ways to engage your audience and grow your website or business – for every $1 you spend, you can expect to make back $42 (on average) which is an impressive return on investment!
+You can read more about why email marketing is important here.

 To reap the best rewards, you need the best email marketing tools, and that’s where we come in.
 We interviewed businesses to understand why and how they use email marketing, and discover which features are most important.
 These real-life insights helped us tailor our research to your specific needs, so we can provide you with the best recommendations.